 By John Pickerill

-John Pickerill, former chairman of the Montgomery County Republican Party, wrote this for the Indiana Policy Review Foundation.
-He is a graduate of Purdue University and the Navy Nuclear Propulsion Program.
-He is retired from the U.S. Navy as a commander.
-Send comments to firstname.lastname@example.org.
+John Pickerill, past chairman of the Montgomery County Republican Party, wrote this for the Indiana Policy Review Foundation.
+He is a graduate of Purdue University and the Navy Nuclear Propulsion Program and retired as a commander with the U.S. Navy.
+Send comments to email@example.com.